-If the requested course does not have an established Florida Tech equivalency, the student is to submit the request form and applicable course description to the academic unit responsible for evaluation of the equivalent course to determine one of the following:
+If the requested course does not have an established Florida Tech equivalency, the student is to submit the course syllabus to the registrar's office to obtain a Florida Tech equivalency.

 The form is returned to the student who then obtains any additional needed information and forwards to his or her faculty advisor and department head for signatures.
-The student will submit the completed request form to the registrar’s office for final approval.
-Upon completion of the approved course, it is the student’s responsibility to request that an official transcript is mailed from the approved institution directly to the registrar’s office.
+The student will submit the completed request form to the registrar’s office for processing.
+On completion of the approved course, it is the student’s responsibility to request that an official transcript is mailed from the approved institution directly to the registrar’s office.

 A request for an exception to this policy must be submitted with written justification from the student and written endorsement by the faculty advisor, department head and associate dean.